flowerinthenight/kubepfm/README.md

 $ kubepfm --target "default:mypo[[:alpha:]]:8080:1222"
 ```

 By default, this tool will port-forward to pods.
-If you want to use deployments or service, you can prefix the name/pattern with the resource type.
+If you want to forward to deployments or services, you can prefix the name/pattern with the resource type.

 ```bash
 # Using deployment